|Washington, D.C. Office

 Bob graduated from the Catholic University of America with a bachelor’s degree in political science.

-Geoff Cooper is RFA’s Vice President of Research and Analysis.
+Geoff Cooper is RFA’s Senior Vice President.
 In addition to overseeing market analysis and policy research, he provides regulatory support and strategic planning for the association and its members.
 Geoff also focuses on issues related to lifecycle analysis, sustainability and ethanol co-products.

 Prior to joining RFA, Geoff served as Director of Ethanol Programs for the National Corn Growers Association.
 In this role, he led research and promotional efforts to increase the production and use of corn-based ethanol.
 Previously, Geoff served as a Captain in the U.S. Army, specializing in bulk petroleum supply and logistics.